Children's Hospital is part of the UPMC family.

 Dr. Szabolcs is a pioneer in reduced-toxicity/intensity unrelated donor cord blood transplant for inborn errors of immunity.
 He's the first to prove the feasibility of sequential lung and bone marrow transplantation from the same unrelated deceased donor.

-If a doctor diagnosed your child with chronic granulomatous disease, we want you to know you're not alone.
-The Center for Rare Disease Therapy is here to help.
+If a doctor diagnosed your child with CGD, we want you to know you're not alone.
+The Center for Rare Disease Therapy (CRDT) at UPMC Children's Hospital of Pittsburgh is here to help.

 To make an appointment for your child or refer a patient for CGD care, contact us by: